-TAN Books is the Publisher You Can Trust With Your Faith.
+TAN Books is the Publisher You Can Trust With Your Faith

 TAN Books was founded in 1967 to preserve the spiritual, intellectual, and liturgical traditions of the Catholic Church.
-At a critical moment in history TAN kept alive the great classics of the Faith and drew many to the Church.
-In 2008 TAN was acquired by Saint Benedict Press.
-Today TAN continues to teach and defend the Faith to a new generation of readers.
+At a critical moment in history, TAN kept alive the great classics of the Faith and drew many to the Church.
+In 2008, TAN was acquired by Saint Benedict Press.
+Today, TAN continues to teach and defend the Faith to a new generation of readers.

-TAN publishes more than 600 booklets, Bibles, and books.
+TAN publishes more than 1,000 booklets, Bibles, and books.
 Popular subject areas include theology and doctrine, prayer and the supernatural, history, biography, and the lives of the saints.
-TAN's line of educational and homeschooling resources is featured at TANAcademy.com.
+TAN's growing line of educational and home-schooling resources have engaged and educated students for years.